Ohio can get creepy. Everyone has a story, something they saw in the woods or the side of the road. Something they can’t explain.

 But what you may not know is that according to cryptozoologists, Ohio is a hotbed for creature activity.
 From Bigfootesque creatures to massive, kidnapping reptiles to all other things that go bump in the night, the stories that come out of Ohio are some of the most unique in the country.

-If you’re anything like myself, you have to admit a bit of skepticism about some of these creatures.
-But maybe that’s just how you feel until you see it for yourself.
-Which means it may just be time to break out our headlamps and try to catch one of them in the act!
+If you’re anything like myself, you have to admit a bit of skepticism about some of these creatures, but maybe that’s just how you feel until you see one for yourself.
+This means it may just be time to break out our headlamps and try to catch one of them in the act!

 Loveland Frog Men